Balaji-P/DevSecops-Studio/README.md

 [![Build Status](https://travis-ci.org/teacheraio/DevSecOps-Studio.svg?branch=master)](https://travis-ci.org/teacheraio/DevSecOps-Studio)

-DevSecOps Studio is a virtual environment to learn and teach DevSecOps concepts.
-Its easy to get started and is mostly automatic.

-It takes lots of efforts to setup a DevSecOps environment for training/demos and more often, its error prone when done manually.
+DevSecOps Studio is one of its kind, self contained DevSecOps environment/distribution to help individuals in learning DevSecOps concepts.
+It takes lots of efforts to setup the environment for training/demos and more often, its error prone when done manually.
+DevSecOps Studio is easy to get started, mostly automatic and battle tested during our Free Practical DevSecOps Course at https://www.teachera.io/devsecops-course/

-This project aims to reduce the time to bootstrap the environment
+DevSecOps Studio project aims to reduce the time to bootstrap the environment and help you in concentrating on learning/teaching DevSecOps practices with the following features.

+1. Easy to setup environment with just one command “vagrant up”
+2. Teaches Security as Code, Compliance as Code, Infrastructure as Code
+3. With built-in support for CI/CD pipeline
+4. OS hardening using ansible
+5. Compliance as code using Inspec
+6. QA security using ZAP, BDD-Security and Gauntlt
+7. Static tools like bandit, brakeman, windbags, gitrob, gitsecrets
+8. Security Monitoring using ELK stack.

 > **Note:**